Syracuse Herald-Journal, November 27, 1940

 Hadley Steps Aside After 20-Year Term, But

-Will Remain Coach For Fooball and Baseball
+Will Remain Coach For Football and Baseball

 Hadley, in his 24th year at Solvay, has coached basketball himself since the sport was adopted by the school in 1920.
 He declared he would continue as football and baseball coach as well as directing the physical education program.

-Talmadge, new to the Solvay school faculty this year, formerly taught and coached basketball at Split Rock.
+Tallmadge, new to the Solvay school faculty this year, formerly taught and coached basketball at Split Rock.

-Talmadge had a highly successful season at Split Rock last winter, finishing the 1939-40 schedule in the Onondaga County League in a first place Western division tie with Camillus, both teams showing a record of 10 games won and two lost.
+Tallmadge had a highly successful season at Split Rock last winter, finishing the 1939-40 schedule in the Onondaga County League in a first place Western division tie with Camillus, both teams showing a record of 10 games won and two lost.
 Hadley’s Solvay boys were tied with Jordan for fourth place.
 Solvay defeated Jordan to reach the playoffs, but lost a 36 to 20 game to Camillus in the first round.
 Split Rock toppled Baldwinsville in its opening playoff session by a 19 to 17 score, but lost in the second round to Camillus by a 29 to 23 score.

-Although golf is still an unofficial sport in the Onondaga County League, Talmadge may do much to bring the sport into more prominence and form a more active league.
+Although golf is still an unofficial sport in the Onondaga County League, Tallmadge may do much to bring the sport into more prominence and form a more active league.
 He coached the links squad at Split Rock and will direct the Solvay club swingers.

-Talmadge will have an abundance of basketball material advancing from the junior varsity team of last year, which went through an undefeated season, conquering Camillus, Split Rock, Baldwinsville, Jordan, Skaneateles, Elbridge, Marcellus, Onondaga Central and Warners.
+Tallmadge will have an abundance of basketball material advancing from the junior varsity team of last year, which went through an undefeated season, conquering Camillus, Split Rock, Baldwinsville, Jordan, Skaneateles, Elbridge, Marcellus, Onondaga Central and Warners.

 The Jay-Vee youngsters joining the varsity will include Ralph Willoughby, Ken Bailey, Robert Hempler, Robert Petrault and the Szczech brothers, Joe and John, members of the undefeated Solvay football team and younger brothers of Alex Szczech, all-scholastic stars of a few years ago.